readable111/Crop-Hero/MPM/mpm.md

 There are two other commands which can import libraries but which should not be used.
 Namely, they are `npx expo install <YourLibrary>` and `yarn add <YourLibrary>`.
 These commands do not properly save the libraries in package.json and use a different package manager.
 While expo can handle having both the npm and yarn package managers, it can create some conflicts with jest and requires that you import every library twice.

+As an important note, some libraries will ask you to use a linker like `npm link`.
+However, that is not necessary if you are using react-native@0.60 or newer.
+Newer versions of react-native contain an auto-linker which makes `npm link` unnecessary.

 ### Running The Program <a name="run_program"></a>
 #### Starting Expo Go <a name="start_expo"></a>
 *Author: Daniel*